 You can also play with your dog if he’s feeling up to it — toys that require some mental work can be especially helpful to draw his attention away from the thunder.

 You can also just pet your pup and give him treats!
 Make sure he has positive associations with thunderstorms.

 If all else fails, talk to your vet!

 Your vet will be able to recommend some ways to help your pup’s anxiety.
 Some options are natural calming remedies, like pheromone diffusers (DAP or dog-appeasing pheromone) or a ThunderShirt, Dr. Austin said.

 A ThunderShirt is a vest that fits snugly to ease anxiety.
-You can get this ThunderShirt from Amazon for $37.95.
+You can get this ThunderShirt from Chewy for $45.